 The aim of the program is to give vulnerable young people the opportunity to gain life experiences and learn independent living skills in a safe, stable home environment.
 By becoming a Live-In Mentor, you are able to create a positive impact on these young people and reduce their risk of homelessness once they turn 18.

-We actively encourage our Live-In Mentors to be engaged is some form of employment or study as it demonstrates to the young people in the program how to live a responsible and balanced lifestyle.
-The Live-In Mentor role is easily combined with casual, part-time or full-time work or study commitments.
+Yes you can work and study and be a Live-In Youth Mentor.
+We actively encourage our volunteers to be engaged in some form of employment or study as it demonstrates to the young people in the program how to live a responsible and balanced lifestyle.
+The role is very flexible and is easily combined with your casual, part-time or full-time work or study.
+Just like any teenager living at home, you are mainly needed overnight and in the evenings, to provide safety and support to the young people in the house.

 Our highly qualified case workers, educational experts and child welfare workers are on hand to provide ongoing support and will work with you to help the young people to help them get ready for their next journey – full independence.
 We also provide you with a small honorarium payment of at least $75 per week.

-Unfortunately, partners are not allowed to stay overnight with your at the property.
-Likewise Live-In Mentors opportunities are not suitable for individuals who care for their own children.
+Unfortunately, partners are not allowed to stay overnight with you at the property.
+Likewise, Live-In Youth Mentor opportunities are not suitable for individuals who care for their own children or have pets.

 Many of the young people in the program have had a lot of instability and/or trauma in their lives which occasionally makes living in a Live-In Mentor house quite difficult at times.
 Anglicare Victoria’s highly qualified case workers, educational experts and child welfare workers are always on hand to provide ongoing support.